Hoecker-Lab/pocketoptimizer/README.rst

 5. Design Solutions
 -------------------

-After the energy computations are finished, the best ligand/rotamer poses can be calculated in order to finish the PocketOptimizer run.
+After the energy computations are finished, the best ligand poses/rotamers can be calculated in order to finish the PocketOptimizer run.

 This is where PocketOptimizer shines the most, because you have a lot of freedom